danielfvm/Patstrap/README.md

 * Video and update instructions in `README.md`

 ## Related projects
+Some related projects that I found interesting:
 * [BS_Patstrap_support](https://github.com/tapafon/BS_Patstrap_support) by tapafon is a IPA mod that adds Patstrap support to Beatsaber
 * [SR_Patstrap_support](https://github.com/tapafon/SR_Patstrap_support) by tapafon is a Melon mod that adds Patstrap support to Synth Riders
 * [HapticPatPat](https://github.com/kikookraft/HapticPatPat) by kikookraft is a fork that adds Bluetooth support for lower latency
+* [Patstrap-Multi-Version-DE](https://github.com/LucyWolf/Patstrap-Multi-Version-DE) by LucyWolf is a german translated version of Patstrap

 ## Changelog
 #### v0.3